slowproj/slowdash/docs/UserModule.md

 ```
 This will insert an HTML element as if a file named `html-UserModuleName.html` existed in the `config` directory.

-When an HTML panel is placed on a layout, there is an "On Update" option with a "reload HTML" checkbox.
+When an HTML panel is placed on a layout, an "On Update" option is available, which includes a "reload HTML" checkbox.
-If this is checked, the HTML content is reloaded on every data update, enabling a user module to dynamically generate data content.
+If this option is checked, the HTML content is reloaded with every data update, enabling a user module to generate dynamic data content.
-The HTML does not have to be a form but can be any valid HTML elements.
+The HTML does not have to be a form; it can be any valid HTML element.
-A table with live values would be a typical example for this kind of application.
+A table with live values would be a typical example of this kind of application.

 To create multiple HTML forms, define the `_get_html_list()` callback function that returns a list of names.
 A name from the list will be passed to the `_get_html(name)` callback.